denpy/bus_notify/README.md

 ```

+Note: you can provide the `service_query_interval` parameter to the `run` method, it's amount of seconds we wait
+ between Curlbus queries.
+The default and minimal value us 10, if the value is 0 then a single query will be performed.

 The query result will be stored in the `etas` attribute of the class instance and can be used in the `send_notification
 ` method.